-You may be one of the many Baby Boomers or Gen-Xers who have received an inheritance or will in the not too distant future.
-It has been documented that the wealth transfer from the “Greatest Generation” to their heirs will total $14 trillion.
-If you’ll be receiving an inheritance, it pays to prepare yourself, as no money is more emotionally charged than inherited money.
+You may be one of the many Baby Boomers or Gen-Xers who have received an inheritance or will in the future.
+Studies predict that the wealth transfer from the “Greatest Generation” to their heirs will total in the trillions.
+If you are or will be a beneficiary, it pays to prepare yourself, as no money is more emotionally charged than inherited money.

 Tips for Managing an Inheritance

-If you know an inheritance is coming, take a moment to absorb some of these ideas to prepare yourself and handle this potentially life changing and probably life-enhancing event:
+Take a moment to absorb some of these ideas to prepare yourself and handle this potentially life-changing event: